NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 #### Name

-You define the name of the test using a descriptive name like "minimal-test":
+Label the test with a descriptive name such as "minimal-test":

 ```nix
 name = "minimal-test";